Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 This step uploads the actual file.

-Important: this is not yet the complete document entry in DATEV DMS.
-The upload first creates a file resource that is later referenced by the document.
+Important: this is not yet the full document entry in DATEV DMS.
+The upload first creates a file resource that is referenced by the document later.

-Running in parallel, the node Get DATEV user:
+Running in parallel, the node DATEV - Get current user:

 {